 Yes, you can still enjoy beautiful things – it's all about shopping with a conscience.
-We let you in on our favourite ethical and environmentally-friendly fashion in Singapore.
+We let you in on our favourite sustainable fashion brands in Singapore.

 We know how difficult it is to kick a high-street shopping habit.
-As hard as we try to reduce waste by renting clothes and only shopping for high-quality wardrobe essentials, it’s a struggle to resist the allure of high street stores.
+As hard as we try to reduce waste by renting clothes and shopping for high-quality wardrobe essentials, it’s a struggle to resist the allure of commercial fashion and choose sustainable fashion brands.

 Our inspiring interviews with Style Theory’s Raena Lim, Green is the New Black founder Stephanie Dickson, Mahima Gujral Wadhwa of Sui and Raye Padit of The Fashion Pulpit are real eye-openers about the part we all play in consumption, waste and pollution.
-Yes, we can still enjoy beautiful things but the point is to think about what you’re putting your money towards, what you really need and to shop with a conscience – this means supporting brands that aren’t just environmentally friendly, but ethical too.
+Yes, we can still enjoy beautiful things.
+But the point is to think about what you’re putting your money towards, what you really need, and shop with a conscience.
+This means supporting sustainable fashion brands that aren’t just environmentally friendly, but ethical too.

 If your style tends toward bold prints, head-turning patterns and vibrant colours, OliveAnkara will sit high on your list.
 Deeply rooted in African culture and fashion, these pieces are a breath of fresh air.
 As everything is handmade, two pieces are never the same.
 OliveAnkara also abides by a strict #zerowaste philosophy, where every spare fabric is upcycled and used to make other items.